A spiraling exploration of recursive publics and Kant's dare to know

 There's a line from Kant I keep circling back to: "Enlightenment is man's emergence from his self-incurred immaturity."

 Writing in 1784, Kant had to speak carefully about priests, teachers, and institutional authorities—he lived under their direct control and faced real consequences for public dissent.
 Today, we have something Kant could never imagine: the internet.
-We can speak anonymously to the entire world, freed from many institutional gatekeepers.
-But in the age where information was most free, the responsibility to think for oneself became even greater.
+We can speak to the entire world, freed from many institutional gatekeepers.
+But this freedom carries shadow alongside light—domains get hijacked, links decay, children stumble onto content never meant for them.
+The infrastructure forgets what things were "meant" to be.
+In the age where information is most free, the responsibility to think for oneself—and to tend shared spaces—becomes even greater.

 A modern reading of Kant boosted by AI (Claude, NotebookLM and ElevenLabs)